owl-framework/docs/en/cache.md

 Owl provides a unified cache API (cache component) for most popular caching systems.

+## When is it needed?

+Although this component is very fast, implementing it in cases that are not needed could lead to a loss of performance rather than gain.
+We recommend you check this cases before using a cache:

+* You are making complex calculations that every time return the same result (changing infrequently)
+* You are using a lot of backends for future information building (for next time get from cache system by 1 query)
+* You are accessing database data constantly and these data rarely change

 ## Cache Usage

 ### Store an item